First announced in September, this week the debut BFC/GQ Designer Menswear Fund – supported by Vertu – released its shortlist.

 Finally, last night the V&A revealed the arrival of ‘Alexander McQueen: Savage Beauty’ to its premises next spring.

-First shown at MOMA in New York in 2011 – the year after the designer passed away – the exhibition remains the first and largest retrospective of Lee McQueen’s work, detailing everything from his MA collection of 1992 up to his unfinished AW10 collection.
+First shown at the Met in New York in 2011 – the year after the designer passed away – the exhibition remains the first and largest retrospective of Lee McQueen’s work, detailing everything from his MA collection of 1992 up to his unfinished AW10 collection.

 Tickets for the four month show, which opens 14th March, went on sale this morning, and already the booking site has crashed once.